12 of the best restaurants in Reading

 From Reading town centre to the suburbs of Caversham, we round up some of the best places to eat in the county town

 From Italian to Nepalese and British to Polish, there is some top notch cuisine on offer in Reading.
-We round up a few of the best places to eat in the town.
+We round up a few of the best places to eat in the town and surrounding areas.

 The Oracle's latest offering is Lemoni, serving authentic Greek food and drink.
 Set over two floors, enjoy the lively ambience typical of the Mediterranean.
-There is also an outside balcony.
+Traditional meat mains include moussaka, kebabs, pork steak and Greek lamb chops.
 We can recommend the signature Lemoni cocktail.

 Unit 1, Riverside Level, The Oracle RG1 2AG

 Having opened in 2000, London Street Brasserie (or LSB as the locals call it) is a long-standing establishment in the Reading food and drink scene.
-Starters include honey glazed crispy duck and chicken liver parfait with mains ranging from slow roast belly of pork to roast cod.
+Starters include quail baked with lemon and salt & pepper squid with mains ranging from roast chicken breast and carved venison steak.

 2-4 London Street RG1 4PN

-If Italian is your cuisine of choice, then you can't look much further than Quattro, serving up both authentic atmosphere and food.
-Expect to see classic pasta and pizza dishes at reasonable prices on the main menu.
+If Italian is your cuisine of choice, then you can't look much further than Quattro who've been running for more than 30 years.
+They serve up both authentic atmosphere and food.
+Expect to see classic pasta and pizza dishes at very reasonable prices on the main menu.

 14 Prospect Street RG4 8JG